-This is what they're
+This is what they're writing about us

 Farmers can get up to 50% off water monitoring technology through the Australian Government’s On-Farm Connectivity Program (OFCP).
 Farmbot offers solutions that save time and resources by remotely monitoring water sources.
 Apply now for rebates on eligible products.